 Trust me, I was no child prodigy.
-But to my Grandma Tegeler, I was…at

-    least she made me feel that way!
+But to my Grandma Tegeler, I was.
+At least she made me feel that way!

-    Growing up in my little hometown with only one stop light, I’d ride my

-    bike across town to Grandma’s house.
-In her sitting room sat a small

-    Spinet organ, out of tune but with just enough octaves to practice.
-No

-    matter what she was doing, we always ended up in that sitting room.
-I

-    sat at that organ; she sat next to me in her rocking chair.
-Grandma

-    would pick up her hymnal, call out one of her favorite hymns, and I’d do

-    my best to play the hymn.
-I missed plenty of notes, but it didn’t matter

-    to Grandma.
-If I struggled with a hymn, she simply encouraged me and

-    read her Bible as I worked on the rough spots as she read her Bible.
+Growing up in my little hometown with only one stop light, I’d ride my bike across town to Grandma’s house.
+In her sitting room sat a small Spinet organ, out of tune but with just enough octaves to practice.
+No matter what she was doing, we always ended up in that sitting room.
+I sat at the organ.
+She sat next to me in her rocking chair.
+Grandma would pick up her hymnal, call out one of her favorite hymns, and I’d do my best to play the hymn.
+I missed plenty of notes, but it didn’t matter to Grandma.
+If I struggled with a hymn, she simply encouraged me to work on the rough spots as she read her Bible.

-    As a young girl, my Grandma Tegeler influenced my faith more than anyone

-    else.
-Those singing sessions on her Spinet were more than piano

-    practices, they were faith lessons.
-Just as I learned the notes of

-    piano, she taught me the notes of faith found in the Bible.
-During those

-    sessions, I soaked up her steadfast faith in Jesus Christ.
-Grandma not

-    only taught me every single word of “What a Friend I Have in Jesus,” she

-    lived her life modeling every single verse.
+As a young girl, Grandma Tegeler influenced my faith more than anyone else.
+Those singing sessions on her Spinet were more than piano practices, they were faith lessons.
+Just as I learned the notes of piano, she taught me the notes of faith found in the Bible.
+During those sessions, I soaked up her steadfast faith in Jesus Christ.
+Grandma not only taught me every single word of “What a Friend I Have in Jesus,” she lived her life modeling every single verse.

 Have we trials and temptations?
 Take it to the Lord in prayer.

 Are we weak and heavy laden?
 Take it to the Lord in prayer.

 As I travel the road of my adult life, those precious hymn sessions with my Grandma stick with me.
 As I struggle through a situation, I remember those faith notes.

 I do have a friend in Jesus Christ.
 You do too.